Root Canals: A Full Breakdown

 A root canal procedure is typically carried out by a dentist, but in some cases, a patient may be referred to a specialist endodontist.
 The procedure typically takes place over 2 or more appointments and is usually performed under local anesthesia to numb the affected tooth and surrounding gum tissue (See more about how long a root canal takes).
 The steps of a root canal are as follows:

-Before the procedure, the dentist will take a series of X-rays to get a clear picture of the root canal and assess the extent of any damage.
-This will allow them to plan the best course of treatment, and decide if treatment is even needed.
+Before the procedure, the dentist will take a series of X-rays to determine the extent of your cavity and the canals of your roots.
+They may also use visual and tactile methods to assess the area.
+This will allow them to plan the best course of treatment and decide if treatment is even needed.

 Step 2: Numbing the Area